software-students-spring2025/1-specification-exercise-the-ballers/README.md

 A stakeholder interview was conducted on 2/2/2025 with *Jeremiah*, a prospective user of this app.
 The results of this interview are summarized below.

-### Stakeholder goals
+- Stakeholder goals/needs

-- Looking for an app to speed up decision-making when my day is busy and I don't
-- Looking for a
--
+    - very little input

-### Stakeholder needs

-- Looking for an app to speed up decision-making
-- Looking for a
+    - pick for me (i don't like making decisions)
--
+    - based on my location
+    - can share location and menu with friends

-### Stakeholder problems
+- Stakeholder problems

--
--
--

-See instructions.
-Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.
+    - don't like being on my phone when i'm with friends (should be very fast!)
+    - don't like apps that drain my battery
+    - don't like apps that everyone has to have downloaded
+    - don't like being in restaurants with too many loud people

+A stakeholder interview was conducted on 2/2/2025 with *Matilda*, a prospective user of this app.
+The results of this interview are summarized below.

 ## Product Vision Statement